allison9y/prestoi/README.md

 }
 ```

 Note: This step is only required to be run once.
-However, this can be run again in case the paths change.
+However, this can be run again in case the given three paths change.
 Make sure the paths are valid.

 # Inference
 ## Run the stoichiometry_prediction.py